-Revisiting Creedence Clearwater Revival’s Last Classic Album, ‘Cosmo’s Factory’
+Revisiting Creedence Clearwater Revival’s Last Classic LP, ‘Cosmo’s Factory’

 Creedence Clearwater Revival had a busy 1969, releasing three albums in 11 months.
-And immediately after that third record, the career-topping Willy and the Poor Boys, came out, they started work on their next LP, Cosmo's Factory, which arrived eight months after its predecessor.
+And immediately after that third record, the career-topping Willy and the Poor Boys, came out, they started work on Cosmo's Factory, which arrived eight months after its predecessor.

 It was a whirlwind period for the quartet and especially frontman John Fogerty, who penned some of the era's most enduring classics during the era.
 And by the time Creedence started recording Cosmo's Factory, their fifth album, he was working his bandmates to the point of fatigue and burnout.